 Urban Resources Initiative is a university not-for-profit partnership actively engaged in community forestry activities throughout New Haven.

-Urban Resources Initiative (URI) is a both program of the Hixon Center of Urban Ecology at the Yale School of Forestry and Environmental Studies as well as a nonprofit guided by a local board of directors.
+Urban Resources Initiative (URI) is both a program of the Hixon Center of Urban Ecology at the Yale School of Forestry and Environmental Studies as well as a nonprofit guided by a local board of directors.
 The strength of this partnership is the connection of the expertise of the University and the board members whose diverse interests represent all corners of New Haven.
 Together we are creating field opportunities for Yale students to learn while simultaneously giving back to the community.
 Founder Bill Burch describes this as a ‘mutual pathway of learning’ where community members and Yale student interns learn from each other and together improve the environment.

 Our mission is to foster community-based land stewardship, promote environmental education, advance the practice of urban forestry, and provide Yale students with clinical learning opportunities.